 It is the year 1979, in a small sleepy town where almost nothing happens.
 The economy is doing great, and there is not a care in the world for the youth, and not even elders.
 A group of teenagers with an interest in movie-making decide to make their own movie, involving zombies (how cool).
 After casting their lead actress, a fellow student, one of them falls in love with her (well almost all of them) and there you have your romantic innocent element of the movie.
-While shooting a scene at the train station, they witness a horrible train-wreck that nearly kills them.
-Interested in what caused it they find out that their teacher Dr. Woodward drove a truck in front of the train trying to stop it.
-After the accident strange things start to happen in town and soon the military shows up to try to cover up any consequences of the crash and the mysterious content of the train.
-When people start disappearing, with large and menacing tracks of a giant creature in the immediate vicinity the group of friends that witnessed the beginning of the mess will have to fight for their lives.
+While shooting a scene at the train station, they witness a horrible train wreck that nearly kills them.
+However, things start to get even more complicated and dangerous from this moment on.

 Director: J.J.
 Abrams